 Choose your best medium depending on the attention you have.

 - Print books work well in both active and passive.

 - eBooks are easy to search and bookmark, making them the top choice for active reading.

 - Audiobooks lack visual focus and are best suited for passive reads.

 Take a reading sprint

-1 Do a challenge with a friend
+1 Challenge a friend

-Setting a friendly competition with a friend can be a huge motivator.
+Setting a competition with a friend can be a huge motivator.
 Try a "who can read the most this month" challenge.
 For best results, keep each other posted when you finish a new book.

 Every once in a while, we all hit little fads of interest.
 In the past six weeks, for example, I've had an intense but eventually passing fascination of:

 Instead of doing a few Google searches for random topics like these, consider finding a book on the subject and reading it.
 You'll learn something, and have renewed motivation to read.